ocpi/ocpi/mod_tariffs.md

 ## 2. Interfaces and endpoints

 There is both a CPO and an eMSP interface for Tariffs.
 Advised is to use the push direction from CPO to eMSP during normal operation.
-The CPO interface is mend to be used when the connection between 2 parties is established to retrieve the current list of Tariffs objects, and when the eMSP is not 100% sure the Tariff cache is correct anymore.
+The CPO interface is meant to be used when the connection between 2 parties is established to retrieve the current list of Tariffs objects, and when the eMSP is not 100% sure the Tariff cache is still correct.

 ### 2.1 CPO Interface

-The CPO Tariffs interface give the eMSP the ability to request all tariffs.
+The CPO Tariffs interface gives the eMSP the ability to request all tariffs.

 Example endpoint structure: `/ocpi/cpo/2.0/tariffs/`